Grades and Course Credits

-Withdrawals from courses after the first 10-week period of the semester will appear on the student’s record as a “W.” A “W” grade is not computed into the grade point average.
+Withdrawals from courses after the University Registrar’s course withdrawal deadline will appear on the student’s record as a “W.” A “W” grade is not computed into the grade point average.

 “I” Incomplete Coursework

 Students may not continue into the junior year with incomplete grades in the CGS core courses and, in some instances, their elective courses.

-Students must make up “F” grades in core courses approved by the appropriate divisional chairman.
+Students must make up “F” or “W” grades in CGS core courses approved by the appropriate divisional chairman.
 All “F” grades are included in the computation of a student’s grade point index, even though appropriate make-up courses at Boston University are completed.
 The make-up courses average into the GPA—they do not substitute for or remove any failed courses.

 In order for students to make up credits at a college outside the University, they must secure from the College advanced approval for the course in question.
 Students should make up four-credit Boston University courses with courses that are granted four credits by the other institution; three-credit courses may be accepted for completion of the CGS four-credit course requirement, but the student will owe one academic credit toward graduation from the University.
 To do so, the student must complete a transfer course approval form, available online and in CGS Student Services, Room 211, and submit it to the appropriate divisional chair.